circonus/irondb-docs/api/search-tags.md

 `and(b"...":b"...")`

 To pass through the unsupported characters.
+If using regular expression patterns, the `/ /` do _not_ need to be encoded.
+To perform a regex match on `.*foo`, you would use the form `b:/Lipmb28K/`.

 See the examples below for more color.